davegallant/site/content/post/setting-up-gitea-actions-with-tailscale/index.md

 ## Connecting a Runner

 I installed the runner by [following the docs](https://docs.gitea.com/usage/actions/quickstart#set-up-runner).
 I opted for installing it on a separate host (another lxc container) as recommended in the docs.
 I used the systemd unit file to ensure that the runner comes back online after system reboots.
-I installed tailscale on this act runner as well, so that it can have the same "networking privileges" as the main instance.
+I installed tailscale on this gitea runner as well, so that it can have the same "networking privileges" as the main instance.

 After registering this runner and starting the daemon, it appeared in `/admin/actions/runners`: